BrewDawg/Tiraggo.EF/README.md

-#The Tiraggo Dynamic Query API for the Entity Framework#
+#Tiraggo Query API for the Entity Framework#

 By: Mike Griffin (http://www.tiraggo.com)